 I first wanted to be a therapist when I was 18, and there is still nothing else I would rather do.
 Enjoying a full and intentional life means I can be at my best for my clients; I run, read, hike, cook, and regularly spend time with other people.
 And when I need to I sanction doing none of those things, ordering takeout, and staying up too late.
 I understand clients’ imperfect decisions because I make them too.

 I am from Los Angeles.
-I have lived in many cities around the country, and I have spent time in Central America (P.S.: yes, we can do our sessions in Spanish if that's more comfortable for you).
+I have lived in many cities around the country, and I have spent time in Central America.
+(We can hold our sessions in Spanish if that's more comfortable for you).
 All of these experiences inform my lens as a therapist.

 I worked for five years in nonprofit clinics with adults.
-Then I worked for almost five years providing teletherapy for a big employee benefit with clients in California and Utah.
+Then I worked for five years providing therapy for a big employee benefit with clients in California and Utah.
 Along the way, I taught a class on mental health in the MSW program at California State University-Northridge (CSUN).
-I have seen clients in private practice since 2024.
+I have been seeing clients in private practice since 2024.

 I earned my Master’s in Social Welfare (MSW), with a Concentration in Mental Health from the University of California Los Angeles (UCLA).
 Before that, I earned my Bachelor’s in Psychology from Whitman College.
 I wrote a thesis titled Living without grounding: The impact of migration on the mental health of migrant farmworkers.

-I have held internships at El Centro de Pueblo in Echo Park, and the L.A.
-County Department of Mental Health Edelman Westside Mental Health Center, West L.A.
+I held internships at El Centro de Pueblo in Echo Park and the L.A.
+County Department of Mental Health Edelman Westside Mental Health Center in West L.A.

 reach out